Make Our Communities More Resilient

 As conservatives, we plan ahead.
 When it comes to natural disasters, an ounce of prevention is worth a pound of cure.
 One dollar invested now equals six dollars after the disaster.

-Communities forced to rebuild from flooding
+Communities forced to rebuild from wildfires

 Why make our communities more resilient?